kartomic8/entity-caching-demo/README.md

 ### Adding to the Supergraph

-The current supergraph schema is a basic placeholder.
 To generate the proper federated schema:

 1. Start the individual subgraphs
 2. Use Apollo's `rover` CLI to compose the supergraph: